Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution

 We simulated the kilonova and afterglow luminosity functions at the kilonova peak time.
 The absolute magnitude distribution of kilonova peaks at $\sim-16\,{\rm mag}$ but spans by $\sim 3\,{\rm mag}$ in optical and $\sim1-2\,{\rm mag}$ in infrared.
 The spans are caused by the anisotropic distribution of different ejecta components.
-We notice that the properties of cosmological kilonovae are assumed to be AT2017gfo-like.
+We notice that the properties of cosmological kilonovae are assumed to be GW170817-like.
 However, the mass of the kilonova ejecta, especially for polar-dominated lanthanide-free neutrino-driven wind ejecta which may determine the peak luminosity of the kilonova, could be dependent on the survival time of the remnant NS \citep[e.g.,][]{kasen2015,fujibayashi201,gill2019}.
 Besides, the possible additional energy injection from the remnant BH via fall-back accretion \citep{rosswog2007} or the Blandford–Payne mechanism \citep{ma2018}, or from a long-lived NS through magnetic spindown \citep{yu2013,metzger2014} may enhance the brightness of the kilonova.
 Because the BNS kilonova emission may display significant diversity and NSBH kilonovae will also contribute to the kilonova magnitude distribution \citep{zhu2021kilonova}, it is expected that cosmological kilonova luminosity function should be more complicated than our simulation result.
 We also showed that the afterglows have a wider magnitude distribution compared with kilonovae.
-A small fraction $(\sim15\%)$ of afterglow would be brighter than kilonova at the kilonova peak time so that most BNS mergers should be kilonova-dominated.
+A small fraction $(\sim10\%)$ of afterglow would be brighter than kilonova at the kilonova peak time so that most BNS mergers should be kilonova-dominated.
 The possible presence of bright afterglow emission may significantly affect the detectability of nearby kilonovae.
-Many works in the literature have detailedly discussed the search strategy and detection rate of kilonova \citep[e.g.,][]{saguescarracedo2021,almualla2021,frostig2021}, but without the consideration of the effect of the associated afterglow emission.
-In \citetalias{zhu2021kilonovaafterglow}, we will investigate in detail the optical search strategy and detection rate of both kilonova and optical afterglow events from BNS mergers.